 Using heat remediation Braman will get rid of the bed bugs in your home in one day.
 Guaranteed!
 No ifs, ands or bed bugs!

 Heat remediation without the use of any insecticide.
 Your home is heated to ~135 degrees Fahrenheit and sustained at that level for several hours to kill all life stages of the bed bug.
-A canine inspection is performed within a week to make sure that we have not missed any bed bugs.

 Heat remediation as described in the Silver Plan.
 In addition, we will apply insecticide dust in void areas accessed by removing switch and outlet covers, and do a perimeter treatment with a residual product to give longer protection.
-Because our canine detector's nose is so close to the areas where insecticide is applied, we prefer to wait several weeks after bed bug treatment before the canine inspection.

 In addition to everything described in the Gold Plan, we will install Active Guard mattress liners on your mattresses and box springs.
 These liners can kill bed bugs for up to 2 years.